New Orleans crime family: Joseph Marcello and Anthony Carollo

-In May 1994, following an FBI sting dubbed "Operation Hard Crust", New Orleans crime family acting boss Anthony Carollo with 16 members of the Marcello, Gambino and Genovese families were arrested on charges of infiltrating the newly legalized Louisiana video poker industry, racketeering, illegal gambling and conspiracy.
-In September 1995, Carollo pleaded guilty to a single count of racketeering conspiracy, with associates Frank Gagliano, Joseph Gagliano, Felix Riggio III, and Cade Carber.
+In 1993, the FBI bugged Frank's Deli in the French Quarter, a popular meeting place for New Orleans mafiosi, as part of an investigation into how the Mafia was infiltrating the new poker industry in Louisiana.
+FBI wiretaps recorded conversations between the New Orleans Mafia leaders and helped authorities gain insight into the family's operations on the Mississippi Gulf Coast.
+The investigation also helped uncover the loose structure of the New Orleans Mafia.
+In May 1994, following an FBI sting dubbed "Operation Hard Crust", Carollo with 16 members of the Marcello, Gambino and Genovese families were arrested on charges of infiltrating the newly legalized Louisiana video poker industry, racketeering, illegal gambling and conspiracy.
+In September 1995, Carollo pleaded guilty to a single count of racketeering conspiracy, along with underboss Frank Gagliano, and associates Joseph Gagliano, Felix Riggio III, and Cade Farber.
+Carollo and Frank Gagliano were each sentenced to three years in prison, in March 1996.